Wall-Go/WallGo/docs/source/faqs.rst

 - **Can I parallelize the computation of the collision terms?**

     Yes!
-By default the collision code is compiled with `OpenMP <https://www.openmp.org/>`_ parallelisation.
+If you have `OpenMP <https://www.openmp.org/>`_ installed, by default the collision code is compiled with parallelisation.
 This allows processors with shared memory to work in parallel, so can make use of the multiple processors on your computer, or use up to one node on a supercomputer.
-For example, generate the collision integrals for the Standard Model example, run

-        [TO DO]
+To choose the number of threads, you need to set an environment variable, as follows

+        export OMP_NUM_THREADS=4

+    Once done, if you then run the computation of the collision integrals, they will run with 4 threads, which should speed up the computation by a factor of almost 4, if you have at least 4 physical cores.

+- **Why doesn't the parallelisation work on my Mac?**

+    Note that for Mac users, OpenMP can be a little more tricky to set up.
+We recommend using the Homebrew version, which requires an export statement to properly link,

+        brew install libomp
+        export OpenMP_ROOT=$(brew --prefix)/opt/libomp

+    The second line can be added to your `~/.zprofile` or `~/.zshrc` file so that it is called every time you open a terminal.

 - **Can I reuse the same collision integrals for different models/parameter choices?**